Karthiga-3021/NCG19-Trainig-Project/README.md

           6) Total Invoice\
 and status of this invoice statement.
 Those values are stored into database in table of INVOICE_INFO and display it.

-SendAcknowledgementMail.java is the child class of ReceiveMailAttachment.java which send an acknowledgement mail to the user as your invoice has been approved.
+SendAcknowledgementMail.java send an acknowledgement mail to the user as your invoice has been approved.